joshbirk/ForceDotBundle/README.md

 instructions.
 You might need to run "ant -diagnostics" to find your ant lib directory.

 <h2>Installation from Finder</h2>
 Fork/download/clone the project.
-Make sure the resulting folder is named "ForceDotBundle".
+There is also a ZIP file in the downloads section.
+Make sure the resulting folder is named "ForceDotBundle" and rename it if needed.
 Go into that folder and double click "move_tools.command" (icon looks like a document with a black box).
 If you have the CLI command for TextMate installed, you should just see the bundle loaded up.
 Otherwise double click the now renamed parent directory.

 <h2>Installation from Shell</h2>